carolyn2004/carolyn2004/README.md

   - Used libraries such as leaflet js. to display a map of the store's physical location.
   - Web application was coded using VS code and this is a single based web application.
   - Attained A for this module - Full Stack Web Development.

+ - [My Plate - a mobile application developed using flutter]
+  - My Plate is a health app aimed to encourage users to be more cautious of their health and calorie intake.
+  - My Plate is a flutter mobile application programmed on android studio using dart language.
+  - The database used for this application is Google Firebase.
+  - Attained A for this module - Mobile Application Development

 # 📫 How to reach me 📫
 - Let's get in touch!